 This disorder is usually mild and resolves without treatment, but the eyes need to be monitored by an ophthalmologist until blood vessel growth is mature.

-If the disorder is severe, newborns require laser treatment, injections of bevacizumab, or surgery to prevent vision loss.
+If the disorder is severe, newborns require laser treatment or injections of bevacizumab.

 Viewing the Retina

 Premature infants are at increased risk of retinopathy of prematurity if they have serious disorders such as infections, bleeding in the brain Bleeding in and around the brain Birth injury is damage that occurs as a result of physical pressure during the birthing process, usually during transit through the birth canal.
 Many newborns have minor injuries during birth... read more , or lung disorders (such as bronchopulmonary dysplasia Bronchopulmonary Dysplasia (BPD) Bronchopulmonary dysplasia is a chronic lung disorder in newborns caused by extended use of a ventilator (a machine that helps air get in and out of the lungs) and/or extended need for supplemental... read more ).
 Premature infants who receive oxygen for a long time (for example, because their lungs are immature) are also at increased risk.

 Diagnosis of Retinopathy of Prematurity